phiresky/ripgrep-all/README.md

 choco install ripgrep-all
 ```

+Note that installing via chocolatey or scoop is the only supported download method.
+If you download the binary from releases manually, you will not get the dependencies (for example pdftotext from poppler).

 If you get an error like `VCRUNTIME140.DLL could not be found`, you need to install [vc_redist.x64.exe](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 ### Homebrew/Linuxbrew